Authenticate an external application

-This guide will assist in integrating an application with cognite with respect to authentication.
-If you are developing a application that utilizes access to CDP, there are two recommended options for obtaining access to data:
+This guide will assist in integrating an application with Cognite Data Fusion with respect to authentication.
+If you are developing a application that utilizes access to Cognite Data Fusion, there are two recommended options for obtaining access to data:

 - API keys/service account: if embedding a secret in the application is viable, and there won't be more than one instance of the application, then an API key may be appropriate.

 - Tokens/users: if multiple users may be using the application, there will be multiple instances of the application, or if a secret cannot be distributed with the application, then a user sign-in process is appropriate.

 Tokens are generally preferred, and expanded support for token authentication in standalone applications is planned.

 Associating a service account with an application allows the use of a single API key by that application for Cognite Data Fusion access.
 This key is not easily replaced, and should be carefully used.
 It may be the only appropriate alternative, if no user input is available.
 Cognite Data Fusion is not able to automatically distinguish between different physical deployments or instances of the application if multiple instances use the same API key & service account, so setting the key in a configuration file or (protected) environment variable is strongly recommended.

 In order to use a service account to authorize requests to Cognite Data Fusion, obtain a service account accorded the correct privileges, and issues an API key for that account.
 On requests to the API (if manually constructed), simply specify the following header with the API value: